JKCorder/JKCorder.github.io/docs/03-corr.md

 Second, statements about correlation also assume that the relationship between two variables is linear (or approximately linear).
 Nonlinear relationships may not be reflected in correlation.

 For instance, we could not test the link between party id and attention to politics with a correlation coefficient.
 This would not work since strong Republicans and strong Democrats are both likely to pay attention to campaigns, while Independents are not likely to pay attention – the relationship between party id and attention is U-shaped or nonlinear.
+The link between partissanship and interest in politics in 2020 is summarized in Figure 3.5.

 Figure 3.5. **Example of a U-shaped relationship.
 Partisanship and interest in politics**

 <img src="03-corr_files/figure-html/figure7-1.png" width="672" />

-Notice, again, that leaners are more likely strong partisans - very interested in politics compared to weak partisans.
+Notice, again, that leaners are more like strong partisans - very interested in politics compared to weak partisans.
 The interest scale goes from 1 to 4 and 3.0 indicates that someone follows politics "Fairly closely."
 The blue span is the best-fitting curve.

 #### Correlation doesn't work for arbitrary categories {-}

 Finally, never use correlation if variables are not scales.
 Recall that we have access to a number of variables that are simply categories- race, religion, and region.
 We use a number to place people in categories.
 For the 2020 ANES religion variable, 1=mainline Protestant and 4=Roman Catholic.
 The numbers are meaningless in the sense that Catholics are not 4 times more anything than Protestants and we could just as easily used  1=Roman Catholic or 3=Roman Catholic.

-Any time the order of the categories is arbitrary (race, marital status, employment status, region, religion), you should not use correlation since it will be misleading and uninformative.
-You will see an example of this on the final exam and you should be able to report that the correlation is meaningless.
-Almost everyone gets this question wrong on the exam!
+Any time the order of the categories is arbitrary (race, marital status, employment status, region, religion), you should not use correlation since it will be misleading.

 ### Reading a correlation matrix

 Most statistical software produces correlations in the form of a matrix.
 Table 3.2 reproduces output that summarizes the link between education and income.
-We just need to focus one number for now the Pearson correlation at the top right corner.
+We just need to focus one number for now, the Pearson correlation at the top right corner.

 Table 3.2 **Correlation between education and income**